 - Guide 1: How to Remove Zombie Phish Scam from Windows.

-- Guide 2: Get rid of Zombie Phish Scam from Mac OS X.
+- Guide 2: Get rid of Zombie Phish Scam on Mac OS X.

-- Guide 3: Remove Zombie Phish Scam from Google Chrome.
+- Guide 3: Remove Zombie Phish Scam in Google Chrome.

 - Guide 4: Erase Zombie Phish Scam from Mozilla Firefox.